sagar-barapatre/Data-Structures-and-Algorithms/README.md

 --------------------------------------------------------------

 ### Project Details
-The entire project is divided into 4 parts
+The entire project is divided into 2 parts

 * Competitive Coding Algorithms and Data Structures
-* Security Algorithms
-* Machine Learning Algorithms

 * Statistical / Mathematical Algorithms

 -----------------------------------------------------------------